Congenital Zika syndrome

 - You tested positive for Zika infection during pregnancy.

-- You may have been exposed to Zika during pregnancy and your baby has health or development problems after birth like those that are part of congenital Zika syndrome.
+- You may have been exposed to Zika during pregnancy and your baby has conditions that are part of congenital Zika syndrome.

 Your baby’s health care provider uses these tests to check for Zika infection and for health conditions that are part of congenital Zika syndrome: